-Barbados Port Inc. is primarily responsible for the provision of marine services (pilotage, towage and mooring) to vessels in Barbados’ territorial waters, particularly berthing and un-berthing of vessels in the Bridgetown Port; regulating marine activities in the Careenage and the Shallow Draught; port state control inspections response to maritime incidents; and general compliance with international pollution prevention and safety regulations.
+Barbados Port Inc. is primarily responsible for the provision of marine services to vessels in Barbados’ territorial waters.
+This includes berthing and un-berthing of vessels in the Bridgetown Port; regulating marine activities in the Careenage and the Shallow Draught; port state control inspections; response to maritime incidents; and general compliance with international pollution prevention and safety regulations.

 Accordingly, the Marine Services Department provides the following services:

 - Pilotage (compulsory except for naval vessels, training ships and small craft) and tug attendance (compulsory for vessels over 1,000 tons or 168m in length).